matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *NoWhitespaceBefore*

-Checkstyle was throwing a warning because of the whitespace before the ";".
+CheckStyle was throwing a warning because of the whitespace before the ";".

 ![](https://i.imgur.com/e4IDa3s.png)